Tultxʷ · The confluence of two rivers

 Michael's great-grandmother, Ollie Moses, was a direct descendant of signers of the 1855 Point Elliott Treaty.
 As a child she was taken to Chemawa Indian Boarding School.

-Tulq exists, in part, because of what it took to survive that.
+TULQ exists, in part, because of what it took to survive that.
 The line we answer today is part of how that gets repaired.

 Read the full story